-- must be licensed and operable.
+- a.
+If use of a residence is discontinued for a period of 12 consecutive months, it cannot be replaced or re-occupied. - b.
+Pre-existing residences may be rebuilt and replaced.
+The location of pre-existing residences that are rebuilt or replaced must meet the requirements of § 17.10(4). - c.
+Existing farm residences at the time of adoption of this chapter are counted against the number of farm residences allowed in a BFT. - d.
+Accessory buildings associated with a pre-existing residential use are authorized, subject to § 17.28(3). - 3.
+Parking or storage of 1 semi-tractor and/or semi-trailer.
+Semi- tractors must be licensed and operable.
 Semi- trailers must be roadworthy. - 4.
-Upon establishment of a farm residence dwelling, additional uses are authorized as listed in § 17.06(2) and that also meet the definition of an accessory use under Wis.
-Stats. § 91.01(1). - 5.
+Upon establishment of a farm residencetial dwelling, additional uses are authorized as listed in § 17.06(2)05(1)(a) and that also meet the definition of an accessory use under Wis.
+Stats. § 91.01(1), Wis.
+Stats. - 5.
 One camping cabin per parcel with a farm residence.
 Camping cabins do not count towards the maximum of 5 residences allowed in a BFT.
 Camping cabins shall meet the following standards: - a.
 Driveways to access camping cabins shall not be constructed with impervious materials. - b.
 Camping cabins shall not be served by electrical, well, POWTS, or other utility services. - c.
 Camping cabins are subject to § 17.28(3) setback standards for accessory buildings.